Save to List My Reading List

 Answer "Yes," if you operate a facility that is required by a state to be licensed, registered, or similarly recognized as a hospital.
 Organizations that respond "Yes," to this question are required to meet additional requirements described in section 501(r) to be considered a hospital exempt from taxation by section 501(c).

 A community health needs assessment (CHNA) is an assessment of the significant health needs of the community.
-To meet the requirements of section 501(r)(3), a CHNA must take into account input from persons who represent
+To meet the requirements of section 501(r)(3), a CHNA must take into account input from persons who represent the broad interests of the community served by the hospital facility, including those with special knowledge of or expertise in public health, and must be made widely available to the public.

-the broad interests of the community served by the hospital facility, including those with special knowledge of or expertise in public health, and must be made widely available to the public.
 Each hospital facility must conduct a CHNA at least once every 3 years and adopt an implementation strategy to meet the community health need identified through such CHNA.

 Answer "Yes," if the hospital facility conducted a complying CHNA in the current tax year or in either of the 2 immediately preceding tax years or if the hospital facility intends to conduct a CHNA before the end of its first 3-year period.

 A financial assistance policy (FAP), sometimes referred to as a charity care policy, is a policy describing how an organization will provide financial assistance at its hospital(s) and other facilities, if any.
-Financial assistance includes free or discounted health services provided to persons who meet the organization’s criteria for financial assistance and are unable to pay for all or a portion of the services.
-Financial assistance doesn’t include:

-• Bad debt or un-collectible charges that the organization recorded as revenue but wrote off due to a patient’s failure to pay or the cost of providing such care to such patients;
+• Bad debt or un-collectible charges recorded as revenue but written off due to a patient's failure to pay;

 • The difference between the cost of care provided under Medicaid or other means-tested government programs or under Medicare and the revenue derived therefrom;